Mahāsaṅghika Vinaya

 The master of ceremony should then say: “May the noble sangha listen.
 Sikkhamānā So-and-so has completed the two-year training in the precepts, is 20 years old, and wants to receive the full ordination in the Tathāgata’s dhamma-vinaya.
 The bhikkhunī So-and-so has asked the sangha for the formal act to take on students.
 If the right time has come for the sangha, may the sangha give bhikkhunī So-and-so the formal act to take on students.
 This is the motion.
 May the noble sangha listen.
 Sikkhamānā So-and-so has completed the two-year training in the precepts, is 20 years old, and wants to receive the full ordination in the Tathāgata’s dhamma-vinaya.
 The bhikkhunī So-and-so has asked the sangha for the formal act to take on students.
 The sangha now gives bhikkhunī So-and-so the formal act to take on students.
 If the venerables accept to give bhikkhunī So-and-so the formal act to take on students, you should remain silent.
 If you don’t accept this, you should speak.
 This is the first announcement.”
 A second and third time are recited in the same way.
 “The sangha has accepted to give bhikkhunī So-and-so the formal act to take on students.
 The sangha accepts this, therefore you’re silent.
 This matter is remembered thus.”

-That sikkhamānā who has completed the two-year training in the precepts, is 20 years old, and wants to receive the full ordination, comes into the sangha, and first bows with her head at the sangha’s feet.
-Having bowed at the sangha’s feet, she first invites her preceptor, kneeling and with joined palms: “May the venerable remember, I, So-and-so ask the venerable to be my preceptor.
+That sikkhamānā who has completed the two-year training in the precepts, is 20 years old, and wants to receive the full ordination, comes into the sangha, and first pays respect with her head at the sangha’s feet.
+Having paid respect at the sangha’s feet, she first invites her preceptor, kneeling and with joined palms: “May the venerable remember, I, So-and-so ask the venerable to be my preceptor.
 May the venerable act as preceptor for me, and give me the full ordination.”
 Like this, she should speak three times.
 The preceptor should say to arouse joy in the student’s mind: “I humbly accept to be your preceptor.”
 She should first look for robes and a bowl, a quorum, two precept-masters, and instructors in an empty, quiet place.
 Surveilling the sangha, the master of ceremony should say: “From among these, who could act as instructors for So-and-so in an empty, quiet place?”
 People answer: “I can.”
 The master of ceremony should say:

 Saṅghakamma